sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 ```

 The default container run configuration have to be skipped for 3rd party Docker images.
 E.g. "--net=host", "-e NAMESPACE=$DEV" are not required
-for 3rd party.
+for 3rd party unless. 'asic-service' field is ignored for 3rd party Docker image in this case.
 This settings have to be present in *container* properties in manifest.

 3rd party Docker image, as it has no knowledge of SONiC, will not meet the requirements described in section [SONiC Package]((#sonic-package)).
 Thus, for such Docker images the limitations are: